By Justin George Varghese and Martinne Geller

 The potential penalty against Indivior is triple the annual revenue it made last year - or slightly more than the total revenue the company made from Suboxone film from 2010 to 2014.
 Indivior had net cash of $681 million at the end of the year.

 The company said in a statement it was "extremely disappointed" by the department's decision to charge it, and added it would vigorously contest it.

 Jefferies analysts said in a note: "The headline potential penalties are severe but a settlement is also still possible."

-Last year, Indivior said it was in "advanced discussions" with the U.S. Department of Justice about a possible resolution but none has emerged.
+Indivior last year said it was in "advanced discussions" with the Department of Justice about a possible resolution but no such resolution has emerged.